sidravi1/sidravi1.github.io/_posts/2018-05-15-latent-gp-and-binomial-likelihood.md

 ### The correlation assumption

-In addition to the correlation across age assumption we made above, we also assume that the effect of education is correlated i.e. effect of "Masters" is closer to the effect of "Bachelors" than to "Some HS".
+In addition to the 'correlation across ages' assumption we made above, we also assume that the effect of education is correlated i.e. effect of "Masters" is closer to the effect of "Bachelors" than to "Some HS".

-We are also assuming one other thing: effect of education is the same across age groups and the effect of age is the same for all levels of education i.e. those two are independant.
-This might not be true.
+We are also assuming one other thing: effect of education is the same across age groups and the effect of age is the same for all levels of education i.e. those two are independent.
+This doesn't sound unreasonable though you can come up with reasons why this might not be true.
 We can get even smarter and say the education and age together are correlated but we'll leave that for you to work out.

 ### Modeling in pymc3